The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

-By Theorem \ref{thm:propL} part $(\text{iv})$, the term ${f_0}^\prime(0)$ is strictly positive; hence, the function $p(\cdot\,,\cdot)$ is well-defined.
+By Theorem~\ref{thm:propL} part~\ref{part:propL_iv}, the term $f_0^\prime(0)$ is strictly positive; hence, the function $p(\cdot\,,\cdot)$ is well-defined.
 Moreover, the function $p(\cdot\,,\cdot)$ is indeed a valid transition probability kernel since

-where $(*)$ follows from \eqref{eq:f0prime}.
-By induction, it is easy to observe from \eqref{eq:hl} that the $l$ step transition probability kernel is related to the function $h_l(\cdot\,,\cdot)$ via the following equation,
+where $(*)$ follows from \cref{eq:f0prime}.
+By induction, it is easy to observe from \cref{eq:hl} that the $l$ step transition probability kernel is related to the function $h_l(\cdot\,,\cdot)$ via the following equation,

-The stationary density of the Markov chain can now be verified to be $\pi(y) = C_N g_2(y)\left[f_0(y)\right]^2$, where $C_N$ is the normalization factor.
-Indeed, from \eqref{eq:f0rel} and \eqref{eq:defmchain}, we have
+The stationary density of the Markov chain can now be verified to be $\pi(y) = C_N g_2(y)\left(f_0(y)\right)^2$, where $C_N$ is the normalization factor.
+Indeed, from \cref{eq:f0rel} and \cref{eq:defmchain}, we have

 Observe that the stationary distribution equals the product of the left and the right eigenfunctions of $H_1$ upto a normalization factor.
-Recall that $g_2(\cdot)$ is the Radon-Nikodym derivative of $\upsilon(\cdot)$.
+Recall that $g_2(\cdot)$ is the Radon--Nikodym derivative of $\upsilon(\cdot)$.
 Moreover, the Markov chain is reversible with respect to the stationary distribution $\pi(\cdot)$, i.e., $\pi(x)p(x,y) = \pi(y)p(y,x)$.